Skip to content

 Benecol products have full nutrition information and ingredients’ lists on the packaging and tell you the exact amount of plant stanols per serving.
 All are suitable for vegetarian diets and the soya drinks are ideal for people who follow a vegan or dairy-free diet.
 But perhaps best of all, they taste great and are a delicious way to help bring cholesterol levels down as part of an overall healthy, cholesterol-lowering diet and lifestyle.

 How to get the right daily amount is up to you.
 You could enjoy a Benecol yogurt drink with your morning bowl of porridge and a serving of Benecol buttery taste spread on your lunchtime baked potato, or why not spread Benecol light lavishly on your breakfast toast or and have a Benecol yogurt as a healthy evening pud.
-The Benecol bars are also great for easy cholesterol lowering on the go, or whenever you feel like a tasty wholegrain snack.
-So mix and match and choose from any of the following options:

 Plant stanol content in Benecol products